Updated: 6 days ago

 "The chief explanation for Spain’s pronounced improvement is the country’s Mediterranean diet which helps guard against some of the five biggest early killers of the modern era: obesity, high blood pressure, elevated levels of blood sugar, tobacco use and excessive alcohol consumption."

-As the study’s lead author, Dr Kyle Foreman, Director of Data Science at the IHME, says;
+The study’s lead author, Dr Kyle Foreman, Director of Data Science at the IHME, says: